Published Friday, 01 February 2019

-A consultation on possibly introducing residents’ parking permits near Hairmyres and Cambuslang railway stations is underway.
+A consultation on possibly introducing residents’ parking permits near Cambuslang railway station is underway.

-The consultation will gauge the views of all stakeholders on the principle of, and possible geographical extent of, Residents’ Parking Permit Zones (RPPZs) at the two locations.
+The consultation will gauge the views of all stakeholders on the principle of, and possible geographical extent of, Residents’ Parking Permit Zones (RPPZs).

 Following the analysis of the responses to this preliminary consultation, should the council decide to proceed with the promotion of new RPPZs then a formal, statutory consultation will be undertaken on the proposals.